openbridge/embedded-api/README.md

 > | `unique_hash` | `string` | `Internal Use Only: This is a field our web app checks against a cached value for duplicates.
 The generation of this hash is complex.
 Please pass a string containing [] as the value.
 This represents an empty stringified JSON array.` |

 ##### Subscription Product Meta
 The base object for all subscriptions are the same.
 This makes it easy to templatize.
 Each product has different "meta" associated with it.
-In the call to create a subscription you must pass along the correct parameters as part of the subscription_product_meta array.
-A subscription product meta object within the context of a subscription creation post has a schema that like this.
+In the call to create a subscription you must pass along the correct parameters as part of the `subscription_product_meta` array.
+A subscription product meta object within the context of a subscription creation post has a schema that like this:

 > ```json
 > {